"You weren't like anyone else I've met. I couldn't scare you, for one thing. And you were accepting."

 I won't be staying with you forever, you know.

-He'd been crushed at that, and how she wished she could take it back, though it was the truth.
+He'd been crushed at that, and how she wished she could take it back, no matter how much she'd meant it.

 I might break your heart.